 What do you think about Hawaii Five-0 season 8 episode 13 as a whole?
 Be sure to share right now in the comments!

 Remember that you can also like CarterMatt on Facebook right now to score some additional updates regarding Hawaii Five-0 plus some other shows we cover.
 (Photo: CBS.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!